Music Fundamentals Online, T109, and T151 prerequisites

-T109 is offered in every fall and spring semester, in both traditional and online sections.
+T109 is offered in every fall semester as a traditional class, and in both the fall and spring semesters as an online class.
 Because T151 is offered only in the fall semester, students who take T109 during the academic year will be unable to take T151 until the following fall.

 T109 carries General Education Arts and Humanities credit.

-The online section of T109 is offered during the first eight weeks of each fall and spring semester.
-Students in this online class are required to complete the MFO pretest and all required modules, as described above.
+Online sections of T109 are offered in eight-week sessions during the fall and spring semesters.
+Students in the online class are required to complete the MFO pretest and all required modules, as described above.
 For security reasons and for the calculation of the course grade, students enrolled in online T109 are also required to take two in-person examinations.
 The course grade is determined based on completion of the required MFO modules and the grades on the two exams.